 - A counselor may work with the public to help people.
 For example, a counselor may work at a school and help the students with all their problems.
 A school psychologist may also work with the school to help develop learning strategies.

 - A counselor uses different techniques to help people change their habits and behaviors.
 One such way is cognitive behavioral therapy, where a counselor helps a person change how they think to influence their behaviors.
 Sometimes, the association is what makes or breaks a person.
 Someone who has trouble sleeping, for example, may associate their bed with no sleep.
 A counselor can help by changing their thinking so that their brain associates their mattress with sleep once again.

 A counselor may work with different organizations.
 They may provide counseling for a job or a mental health facility.
-Some counselors work in the public sector, while others may have private counseling clinics.
 Either way, their goal is to improve the well-being of people.